Are you CGT planning with your spouse?

 Key Takeaways

-• A husband and wife must file a separate CGT Property Return within 60 days of completion.
+• A separate CGT Property Return must be filed by each spouse/civil partner within 60 days of completion (if CGT is due).

-• The Capital Gains Tax rate is based on the rate applicable at the time of exchange of contracts, not on completion.
+• The CGT rate is determined at the exchange of contracts, not on completion.

-For disposals to anyone other than your married partner, you should read - Capital Gains Tax when gifting to your child.
+For disposals to anyone other than your married partner, read Capital Gains Tax when gifting to your child.

 What is the current rate of Capital Gains Tax?